autonity/docs.autonity.org/content/docs/account-holders/submit-trans-aut/_index.md

 #### A note about signing and submitting

 The output of each command above is being piped to the next in this example.
-Alternatively, the output can be written to files, for example to be signed using a hardware waller or other key management systems).
+Alternatively, the output can be written to files, for example to be signed using a hardware wallet or other key management systems).

 This use of piping will appear in many example commands, for convenience.
 For reference:
 - `aut tx make ...` outputs a transaction in JSON format